ahadb/modern-javascript/README.md

 # JavaScript Patterns
-An extensive list of everyday modern JavaScript patterns with syntactical examples in both ES5 and ES6.
+An extensive list of everyday modern JavaScript design and coding patterns (patterns in general, not just design patterns) with syntactical examples in both ES5 and ES6.

 ## Introduction
 This repository is a place for pragmatic javascript developers (beginners to advanced) to view and familiarize themselves with modern everyday patterns and idioms in vanilla style ES5 & ES6.
+It is important to define patterns that help us write better code and communicate with each other as developers, managers amd within groups & teams.

+Listed within this repository will be the following types of patterns:
+ * Code Patterns
+ * Design Patterns
+ * Modern Patterns

+...note that the work here has been identified by the JavaScript community as well as within the authors own work.
+Thanks should be given to the developers, early adopters and JavaScript technocrats that came before us outlining important and oftern misunderstood concepts.

 ## Table of Contents